eclipse-kura/kura/_posts/devices/2018-04-09-2-beacon-drivers.md

 ## Installation

-As the others Drivers supported by Kura, it is distributed as a deployment package on the Eclipse Marketplace [here](https://marketplace.eclipse.org/content/ibeacon-driver-eclipse-kura-4xy) and [here](https://marketplace.eclipse.org/content/eddystone-driver-eclipse-kura-4xy).
+As the other Drivers supported by Kura, it is distributed as a deployment package on the Eclipse Marketplace [here](https://marketplace.eclipse.org/content/ibeacon-driver-eclipse-kura-4xy) and [here](https://marketplace.eclipse.org/content/eddystone-driver-eclipse-kura-4xy).
 It can be installed following the instructions provided [here](../admin/application-management.html#section-eclipse-kura-marketplace).

 ## Instance creation